 Nevertheless, I like back-to-school night.
 I like the smiles and the hopeful conversations.
 I like starting to fill in the blanks about each and every student in each and every period.

-By the time I had walked into my classroom last night at 5pm, our new principal and his 6-year-old son had delivered little plants to every room to cheer us on.
+By the time I had walked into my classroom last night at 5pm, our new principal and his six-year-old son had delivered little plants to every room to cheer us on.
 Our schools' new administration building looked all grand-spangled new, and our ASB kids were out in force answering questions alongside the PTA president.
-I even change out my Clarks for heels and throw on some lipstick.
+I even change out my sensible shoces for heels and throw on some lipstick.
 We all cleaned up real nice.

 Nevertheless, all of this is fine because I understand where it comes from.
 I'm a parent too, after all.
-I've been to nerve-soothing back to school nights and I've been to nerve-racking back to school nights.
-It's in the fear of what the new year might hold, and my hope is that after the parents talk to me and meet me, some of that fear will melt away.But despite the inevitable parent who choses confrontation as a proactive means to ensure that you are paying attention to their child's needs, the fact is that Back to School Night is far more often a way to make those parents smile and excited about the school year.
+I've been to nerve-soothing nights and I've been to nerve-racking nights.
+It's in the fear of what the new year might hold, and my hope is that after the parents talk to me and meet me, some of that fear will melt away.But despite the inevitable parent who choses confrontation as a proactive means to ensure that you are paying attention to their child's needs, the fact is that Back-to-School Night is far more often a way to make those parents smile and excited about the school year.
 It's a way for them to feel confident about you and the time their child spends with you.
-In fact, a great Back to School Night can really go a long way towards the success of your upcoming school year.
+In fact, a great Back-to-School Night can really go a long way towards the success of your upcoming school year.

 5 Must-Haves for BTSN

 # 1. Sign-ins on every table: I admit it.
 It only took me 15 years to figure out that I need to have sign-ins on every table and not just at a single station at the front of the room.
 That way, there isn't a bottleneck at the door, and all families can hear the schpeel from minute one.